Micotil (Canada)This page contains information on Micotil for veterinary use.

 NOTE TO PHYSICIAN: The cardiovascular system is the target of toxicity and should be monitored closely.
 Cardiovascular toxicity may be due to calcium channel blockade.
 In dogs, administration of intravenous calcium offset Micotil-induced tachycardia and negative inotropy (decreased contractility) within approximately 20 minutes.
 Dobutamine dose-dependently partially offset the negative inotropic effects induced by Micotil in dogs, but did not have an effect on the increased heart rate caused by Micotil. β-adrenergic antagonists, such as propranolol, exacerbated the negative inotropy of Micotil in dogs.
 Epinephrine potentiated lethality of Micotil in pigs.
 Epinephrine is contraindicated.
 This antibiotic persists in tissues for several days.

-For technical assistance or to report suspected adverse drug events, contact Elanco, Division Eli Lilly Canada Inc. at 1-800-265-5475.
+For technical assistance or to report suspected adverse drug reactions, contact Elanco Canada Limited at 1-800-265-5475.

 ACTIVITY: Micotil has an in vitro antibacterial spectrum that is predominantly Gram positive with activity against certain Gram negative microorganisms.
 Activity against several mycoplasma species has also been detected.